colorizenl/multimedialib/readme.md

 Note that when using 3D graphics on Mac OS the command line argument `-XstartOnFirstThread` must be present.

+The demo application can also be tested as a (native) app for various platforms:

-The browser version of the demo applications can be created by running `gradle transpileDemoApplication2D` and `gradle transpileDemoApplication3D` respectively.
+- **Browser:** The browser version of the demo applications can be created by running `gradle transpileDemoApplication2D` and `gradle transpileDemoApplication3D` respectively.
   The build output is then saved to the directories `build/browserdemo2d` and `browserdemo3d`, and can be started by opening the corresponding `index.html` in a browser.
+- **Mac:** Running `gradle createApplicationBundle` will generate the native Mac application bundle in `build/mac`.
+This command can only be used on a Mac.
+- **iOS:** Running `gradle xcodeGen` will generate an Xcode project for a native iOS version of the demo application.
+The Xcode project will be located in `build/xcode`.
+This command can only be used on a Mac.

 Transpiling applications to HTML/JavaScript
 -------------------------------------------